Spiritual evolution: Neo-Vedanta

 According to Gosling, Swami Vivekananda based most of his cosmological and biological ideas on Samkhya.
 Influenced by western thought and esotericism, Vivekananda and Sri Aurobindo developed a view on reincarnation in which an involution of the Divine into matter takes place, and the person has to evolve over multiple lives until the Divine gains recognition of its true nature and liberation is attained.

 Samkhya is one of the six systems of Hindu philosophy; proto-Samkhya ideas can be found in the Upanishads, Jainism, and Buddhism.
-Samkhya posits two ontological entities, Purusha (witness-consciousness) and prakriti ('nature'), which includes mind, congnition, and the perceived objects).
+Samkhya posits two ontological entities, Purusha (witness-consciousness) and prakriti ('nature'), which includes mind, cognition, and the perceived objects).
 According to Samkhya, when purusha comes into proximity with prakriti it disturbs the equilibrium of prakriti.
 As a result, a number of successive essences called tattvas evolve from prakriti.
 The most subtle tattwas emerge first, then progressively grosser ones, each in a particular order, and finally the elements and the organs of sense.
 Adherents of samkhya-Yoga adhere to the release of purusha from prakriti, and the return of prakriti to the unmanifest condition.

 Sri Aurobindo and Pierre Teilhard de Chardin both describe a progression from inanimate matter to a future state of Divine consciousness.
 Teilhard de Chardin refers to this as the Omega Point, and Sri Aurobindo as the Supermind.

 Teilhard, who was a Jesuit Paleontologist who played an important role in the discovery of Peking Man, presented a teleological view of planetary and cosmic evolution, according to which the formation of atoms, molecules and inanimate matter is followed by the development of the biosphere and organic evolution, then the appearance of man and the noosphere as the total envelope of human thought.
 According to Teilhard evolution does not cease here but continues on to its culmination and unification in the Omega Point, which he identifies with Christ.